EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 UDP, both DTLS and OSCORE allow out-of-order delivery and uses sequence numbers together with a replay window to protect against replay attacks.
 The replay window has a default length of 64 in DTLS and 32 in OSCORE.
-The attacker can control the replay window by blocking some or all other packets.
+The attacker can influence the replay window by blocking and delaying packets.
 By first delaying a request, and then later, after delivery, blocking the response to the request, the client is not made aware of the delayed delivery except by the missing response.
 The server has in general, no way of knowing that